James Baldwin (1924-1987)

 As a young teenager, Baldwin began to question his sexuality.
 Unsure of how to cope with his identity and seeking further refuge from neighborhood drug activity, Baldwin became a junior minister at Harlem Pentecostal Church.
 However, the three years he spent preaching disillusioned Baldwin.
 He began to view Christianity as racist and hypocritical and became an avowed atheist for the rest of his life.

 Baldwin moved to Greenwich Village in New York City, an area known for housing artists, intellectuals, and freethinkers.
-Through the friendship and encouragement of fellow author Richard Wright, he applied for and won the Eugene F. Saxton fellowship.
+Through the friendship and encouragement of fellow author Richard Wright (who had published his celebrated novel, Native Son, in 1940), he applied for and won the Eugene F. Saxton fellowship.
 Between the fellowship and several odd jobs, Baldwin supported himself enough to write several essays for major publications, like The Nation.
 However, he wasn’t able to complete the novel he wanted to write.

-Frustrated by the racism of the United States, Baldwin emigrated to France in 1948, when he was twenty-four, where he met and interacted with some of the most noted writers and philosophers of the era, including Saul Bellow and the French philosopher Jean Paul Sartre.
+Frustrated by the racism of the United States, Baldwin emigrated to France in 1948, when he was 24, where he met and interacted with some of the most noted writers and philosophers of the era, including Saul Bellow and the French philosopher Jean-Paul Sartre.
 Because of the different cultural norms of Paris, Baldwin was able to observe how being a Black American affected his life and identity.
-Paris also allowed Baldwin to accept himself as a homosexual.
+Paris also allowed Baldwin to accept himself as gay.
 While in Paris, Baldwin began to establish a name for himself through a series of essays, some of which were critical of Baldwin’s first literary mentor, Richard Wright.

 Despite the intellectual stimulation of Paris and the success of his essays, his dream of publishing a novel remained unfulfilled.
 So, in 1951, he retreated to a small village in the Swiss Alps to write what would become his first and most celebrated novel, a coming-of-age work called Go Tell It on the Mountain.
 Finally completed and published in 1953, the highly autobiographical novel is set in the Harlem of Baldwin’s youth and concerns the religious salvation of a young man, John Grimes, and his problematic relationship with his stepfather.
 Go Tell It on the Mountain was nominated for a National Book Award and brought Baldwin into the forefront of American literature.